Sex Offender Community Notification

 The risk assessment is a screening tool designed to provide criminal justice practitioners with the ability to predict a sex offender's risk of recidivism.
 The Arizona risk assessment evaluates nineteen different criteria that have been identified by treatment experts as good predictors of future behavior.
 Each criterion is evaluated and assigned a point value, which ultimately is totaled for recommending an appropriate community notification level of 1, 2, or 3.
 Although probation agencies and DOC provide law enforcement agencies with a recommended community notification level, the local law enforcement agency may choose to complete its own risk assessment to ensure accuracy.

-Once the appropriate community notification level is established, the local law enforcement agency is required to complete a community notification in accordance with Arizona Revised Statute 13-3826.
-Law enforcement has complete discretion regarding community notification for Level 1 (Low Risk) offenders, however, state law requires mandatory community notification on all offenders assessed as a Level 2 (Intermediate Risk) or Level 3 (High Risk), risk level information.
+In accordance with A.R.S.
+13-3825 once the appropriate community notification level is established, the local law enforcement agency is required to complete a community notification.
+Law enforcement has complete discretion regarding community notification for Level 1 offenders, however, state law requires mandatory community notification on all offenders assessed as a Level 2 or Level 3, and those offenders who meet the requirements outlined in A.R.S.
+13-3827.
 This includes notification to the "surrounding neighborhood, area schools, appropriate community groups and prospective employers.
 The notification shall include a flyer with a photograph and exact address of the offender as well as a summary of the offender's status and criminal background.
 A press release and a level two or three flyer shall be given to the local electronic and print media to enable information to be placed in a local publication."